mwunsch/handlebars.scala/README.md

 You can define a new helper by extending the trait above, or you can use companion obejct apply method to define one on the fly:

-    val fullNameHelper = Helper {
+    val fullNameHelper = Helper[Any] {
       (model, options) =>
-        "%s %s".format(options.lookup("firstName"), options.lookup("lastName"))
+        "%s %s".format(options.lookup("firstName").renderString, options.lookup("lastName").renderString)
     }

 If you know that the information you need is on `model`, you can do the same thing by accessing first and last name on the model directly.
 However, you will be responsible for casting model to the correct type.

-    val fullNameHelper = Helper {
+    val fullNameHelper = Helper[Any] {
       (model, options) =>
-        val person = model.asInstanceOf[Person]
+        val person = model.get.asInstanceOf[Person]
         "%s %s".format(person.firstName, person.lastName)
     }

 ### HelperOptions

-The `HelperOption` object gives you the tools you need to get things done in your helper.
+The `HelperOption[T]` object gives you the tools you need to get things done in your helper.
 The primary methods are:

-+ `def argument(index: Int): Option[Any]` Retrieve an argument from the list provided to the helper by its index.
++ `def argument(index: Int): Binding[T]` Retrieve an argument from the list provided to the helper by its index.
 + `def data(key: String): String` Retrieve data provided to the Handlebars template by its key.
-+ `def visit(model: Any): String` Evaluates the body of the helper using the provided model as a context.
++ `def visit(binding: Binding[T]): String` Evaluates the body of the helper using the provided model as a context.
-+ `def inverse(model: Any): String` Evaluate the inverse of body of the helper using the provided model as a context.
++ `def inverse(binding: Binding[T]): String` Evaluate the inverse of body of the helper using the provided model as a context.
-+ `def lookup(path: String): Option[Any]` Look up a path in the the current context.
++ `def lookup(path: String): Option[T]` Look up a value for a path in the the current context.
 The one in which the helper was called.

 ## Caveats